kosli-dev/loan-calculator/README.md

 1. Fork this repo so you can follow along.
 2. Change `MERKELY_OWNER` in [Merkley.env](Merkely.env#L1) to the name of your user or team in the Merkely platform.
+3. Choose a name for your Merkely pipeline.
+The name must not contain whitespace.
-3. Change `MERKELY_PIPELINE` in [Merkley.env](Merkely.env#L2) to the name of your pipeline in the Merkely platform.
-Name should not contain whitespace.
+4. Change `MERKELY_PIPELINE` in [Merkley.env](Merkely.env#L2) to the name of your pipeline.
-4. Add the secrets below in your github repository settings.
+5. Add the secrets below in your github repository settings.

 | SECRET NAME | NOTES |
 | ----------- | ----- |